Building High-Performance PHP Applications with Swoole in ServBay

 <

-- PHP Version: When running scripts from the terminal, ensure you are using the PHP version in ServBay with Swoole enabled.
-You can check your current PHP version with
+- PHP Version: When running scripts in your terminal, use the ServBay PHP version with Swoole enabled.
+Check your version with

 php -v

-- Persistent Process Management: Swoole servers are persistent, in-memory processes.
-In production, use a process manager (like Supervisor, Systemd, pm2, etc.) to keep your Swoole processes running and auto-restart them if they crash.
-For local development in ServBay, running them directly from the terminal is typically sufficient.
+- Managing Resident Processes: Swoole servers run as persistent, in-memory processes.
+In production, use a process manager (like Supervisor, Systemd, or pm2) to keep Swoole running and restart it if it crashes.
+For ServBay local development, running manually in your terminal is usually sufficient.

 Conclusion

-With ServBay, you can easily enable and use the Swoole extension to build and test high-performance PHP applications in your local development environment—whether traditional HTTP services or modern, real-time WebSocket apps.
-The power of Swoole combined with ServBay’s streamlined local setup opens new possibilities for PHP developers, helping you build more efficient and robust applications.
-Give Swoole a try in ServBay today!
+With ServBay, it’s easy to enable and use the Swoole extension, allowing you to build and test high-performance PHP applications locally—whether you need classic HTTP services or modern, real-time WebSocket apps.
+Swoole’s advanced capabilities, paired with ServBay’s streamlined environment, open new horizons for PHP developers to create more efficient and powerful applications.
+Start exploring the possibilities of Swoole in ServBay today!